code-423n4/2025-04-cabal/README.md

 ### Donation Inflation Attack

-Someone can donate a huge amount of raw `INIT` (to the tune of millions) to the pool without getting anything in return which would then cause an inflation attack as the new stakers would get a miniscule amount of `sxINIT` when staking.
+Someone can donate a huge amount of raw `INIT` (to the tune of millions) to the pool without getting anything in return which would then cause an inflation attack as the new stakers would get a minuscule amount of `sxINIT` when staking.

 Due to the absence of economic incentives around the attack, we consider it to be an acknowledged risk of the system.